modcs/qrods/README.md

 # QRODS
 QRODS -  A Qt library for iRODS data system direct access

-<p>QRODS is a library that enables software engineers to build Qt graphical user interfaces (GUI) which can access
+<p align="justify">QRODS is a library that enables software engineers to build Qt graphical user interfaces (GUI) which can access
 the iRODS storage platform.
 The current version of QRODS implements essential manipulation functionalities of files and directories (collections) including metadata object information.
 Therefore, the QRODS may perform the following proceedings: </p>